matthew-dong-dev/ICS-research/dev-notes/data-notes.md

 ### what happens with a new data dump

-1. Raw EDW data --> hashing & preprocessing by `refresh.py`, which generates the master lookup_dict & generates a timestamped directory in UCB2/edw_data
-    - what are each of the individual dirs?: apr  classAPI  flat  hashed  logs  model  pickle
-    - lookup tables + pickles & working files to run service sourced through `env.json` which is loaded through `scripts/refresh/global_vars.py`)
-    - some flat files here are just copied over like abbrev.tsv
-    - your search.pkl would not be here because that's only produced when models retrain pipeline is run.
-    - data pipeline --> models retrain --> restart service to get updated search file
-1. Runs Models-Askoski `retrain.sh`

 ### what does debugging usually involve?

 - biggest pain point is the lookup_dict (anon to SID) because if this is wrong then everything else is wrong in terms of the other lookup tables for majors / courses because then you pull from class API in service, among others things